Rachel J. Levy-Bell, Psy.D.

 - AMHCA – American Mental Health Counselors Association 2010 – present

-Academic, Community Involvement, Select Presentations
+Academic, Community Involvement, Select Publications and Presentations

 - Invited Speaker: Addressing Cross-Cultural Issues in the Supervisory Relationship, Center for Multicultural Training Program in Psychology, Pre-Doctoral Internship Seminar, Boston, MA (April 15, 2010.)